-It is easy enough to encourage your kids to be active, when the weather is dry.
-But do you often wonder what to do on a rainy day, to expend some energy?
-Here are 6 Fun Active Games For Kids, Perfect For A Rainy Day!
+It is easy enough to encourage your kids to be active when the weather is dry, but do you often wonder what to do on a rainy day?
+Here are 6 fun active games for kids to expend some energy, and they’re perfect for a rainy day!

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.

-You’re stuck indoors, what to do with the kids to burn off some of that energy that builds up.
-Here are 6 fun games you can play indoors with the kids.
+You’re stuck indoors – don’t panic!
+If you’re wondering what to do with the kids to burn off some of that energy that builds up, try these active games for kids that can be played indoors.

 #1.
 Hold a Dance-a-Thon

 Make your home a disco heaven, with a dance-a-thon to get everyone moving.
-Dig out the old cds and play some musical games:
+Stick on a Spotify playlist or dig out the old CDs and play some musical games:

 - Best and Worst Dancer Competition